What time is Doctor Who back on TV?

 How many episodes will the series have?

-Well, that we do know – Doctor Who series 11 will have a 65-minute opening episode, followed by nine 50-minute episodes, making for a 10-week series overall.
+Doctor Who series 11 had 65-minute opening episode, which will be followed by nine 50-minute episodes, making for a 10-week series overall.
 The projected Christmas special will be a separate episode, bringing the total up to 11 as a whole.

-In other words, we have a whole autumn and winter chock-full of Doctor Who goodness, and it’s coming very soon.
+In other words, we have a whole autumn and winter chock-full of Doctor Who goodness, and it’s just getting started.
 Hip hip, Who-ray!